moto-timo/yocto-docs/documentation/kernel-dev/common.rst

 #. *Create a Local Copy of the Kernel Cache Git Repository:* For
    simplicity, it is recommended that you create your copy of the kernel cache Git repository outside of the
-   :term:`Source Directory`, which is usually named ``poky``.
+   :term:`Source Directory`.
 Also, for this example, be sure you are in the ``yocto-4.12`` branch.

    The following commands show how to create a local copy of the